How to remove stains from your clothes.

 • Repeat if necessary.

-We hope this encyclopedia of stain removal is useful!
 Maybe bookmark this page for future stain disasters and always remember our 5 smol stain basics:

 1. Read the clothing care label.
 All fabrics differ.
 If you can, patch test.